Measuring developer productivity in 2020 for data-driven decision makers

-Welcome to the most comprehensive guide to measuring developer productivity in 2019.
+Welcome to the most comprehensive guide to measuring software developer coding activity in 2019.
 To minimize your time here, the sections of this guide were designed to be self-contained.
 Feel free to jump straight to whatever topic you're most curious about:

 - Why did we write this guide?
 About 100 hours have been spent collecting and arranging the content for this article.
 Why did we bother?

 - Is measuring developer productivity really necessary?
-Reviews the emerging data on how developer measurement impacts results.
+Reviews the emerging data on how software measurement impacts results.

 - Better data, better policies.
 Specific examples where measurement improved retention, morale, and amount of work completed.